HONOR Announces The Launch Of HONOR Magic V2 In The UAE

+(MENAFN- Dubai PR Network) The thinnest and lightest foldable phone measuring 9.9mm while boasting an industry-leading 5,000 mAh battery and 5 cameras

-(MENAFN- AETOSWire) Global technology brand HONOR announced the launch of the HONOR Magic V2 in the UAE market.
+Dubai, UAE – 02/02/2024 – Global technology brand HONOR today announced the launch of the HONOR Magic V2 in the UAE market.
 This next-generation flagship foldable smartphone will become the thinnest and lightest book-style foldable smartphone on the planet upon release.
 The release is a bold statement by HONOR which will surely redefine industry benchmarks with significant improvements across form factor, battery, display and user experience.

+'We are excited to introduce the HONOR Magic V2 to users in the UAE, we believe it will achieve significant success by exceeding consumers expectations across the region, especially with existing users of foldable devices.”
+Said Mr. Mafeijian (Mr. House), CEO of HONOR GCC.“With a folded design externally resembling the look and feel of traditional smartphones, the HONOR Magic V2 signifies our commitment in making foldables more practical and accessible.
+This masterpiece presents next-generation versatility, enabling consumers to adopt the latest in smartphone technology seamlessly.'

+Before the official release, HONOR unveiled the exciting V Future Pioneer initiative, aiming to gather valuable feedback from early adopters of foldable technology.

 Incorporating human-centric innovation, the HONOR Magic V2 features Dynamic Dimming, which mimics natural light rhythm, stimulating ciliary muscle movement and reducing eye fatigue.
 The display's brightness level adapts automatically to external lighting conditions and screen time duration, ensuring optimal comfort for the human eye.